lakmalmabm/hypercamp/README.md

 - **Files**: Only add the 2 files mentioned above
 - **Description**: Brief description of your project

-### Step 4: Automated Processing

-Our GitHub Actions will automatically:
-- ✅ Validate your submission
-- ✅ Add timestamp
-- ✅ Run build tests
-- ✅ Merge when approved
-- ✅ Deploy to production

 ## 📋 Project Schema

 All projects must follow this JSON schema: